xind14/reading-notes/code-201/Class08.md

 ## Learning Journal

 For this journal entry, no specific prompt other than to start off with “Today I learned…” or “Recently I learned…” and go from there.

+- I learn that I'm starting to get excited when I see in class demos for CSS.
+I think I really like the creative aspects that CSS can show versus JS is more about interactive and functional aspects of a webpage which I understand I still need to know the foundation of it, but I think right now I'm leaning towards the overall design of a webpage that is more fun.